 There are a few versions of the watermelon diet.
-The most popular is a sort of cleanse, involving a relatively short (but strict) deprivation period, followed by a return to your regular diet.
+The most popular is a sort of cleanse.
+It involves a relatively short (but strict) deprivation period, followed by a return to your regular diet.

 During the first stage, dieters eat nothing but watermelon.
-This usually last for three days.
-Again, specifics of this diet vary by source, but one blog recommends dieters eat three large watermelons averaging 20 pounds each over the three-day period.
+This stage usually last for three days.
+You may end up consuming the equivalent of one large watermelon each day.
+Again, specifics of this diet vary by source.

 After that, some people go back to their normal diet.
-Others gradually add back other foods to their diet.
-In one version, dieters eat two meals each day and snack on watermelon in between.
-Another suggests a breakfast of cereal with milk and a slice of cheese, and a dinner of grilled lean meats and a salad.
+Others gradually add other foods back into their diet.
+For instance, in one variation, you may have two light meals each day and eat watermelon as a snack.

-According to Jessica Marcus, MS, RD, CDN, nutrition director at Nourish Snacks, these types of diets appeal to people because they have a lot of structure but only require a short commitment.
+According to nutrition consultant Jessica Marcus, MS, RD, CDN, these types of diets appeal to people because they have a lot of structure but only require a short commitment.

-And with watermelon as the main selling point, Marcus says, “We’re more likely to sign up for a diet if it means we get to eat something we love all day.”
+Watermelon as the main selling point doesn’t hurt, Marcus says.
+“We’re more likely to sign up for a diet if it means we get to eat something we love all day.”

-Watermelon is good for you, it’s true.
+For most people, watermelon is good for you.
 In addition to nutritional benefits, it provides a good deal of water.